Charles B. Weinstock

-Chuck Weinstock is a senior member of the technical staff in the System of Systems Software Assurance initiative at the Software Engineering Institute at Carnegie Mellon.
-His interests are in the area of dependable computing with a recent emphasis on assurance cases.
+Chuck Weinstock is a senior member of the technical staff in the architecture practices initiative within the Software Engineering and Acquisition Practices program at the Software Engineering Institute at Carnegie Mellon.
+His interests are in the area of dependable computing with a recent emphasis on assurance cases and measuring confidence.

-In over 25 years at the SEI, Weinstock has worked in the areas of model-based verification, fault tolerant computing, open source software, distributed real-time systems, and architecture analysis.
+In over 25 years at the SEI, Weinstock has worked in the areas of model-based verification, fault tolerant computing, open source software, distributed real-time systems, architecture analysis, assurance cases, confidence, and argumentation theory.

 Weinstock's interest in fault tolerant computing began while he was at SRI International where he was the principle software designer and implementer of the SIFT (software implemented fault tolerance) system.
 Weinstock has also worked at Tartan Laboratories and Illinois Institute of Technology.